-The second edition of the Norman Foster Foundation Robotics Atelier will investigate new ways of reflecting on the physis of architecture, its design and materialization.
+The second edition of the Norman Foster Foundation Robotics Atelier investigated new ways of reflecting on the physics of architecture, its design and materialization.

-The second edition of the Norman Foster Foundation Robotics Atelier will take place on 12-16 November 2018, with the support of the Rolex Institute and under the mentorship of Fabio Gramazio, Co-Founder Gramazio Kohler Research, Zurich, Switzerland.
+The second edition of the Norman Foster Foundation Robotics Atelier took place on 12-16 November 2018, with the support of the Rolex Institute and under the mentorship of Fabio Gramazio, Co-Founder Gramazio Kohler Research, Zurich, Switzerland.

 After reviewing applications submitted by hundreds of candidates from around the world, the selection committee awarded ten scholarships to students from the following universities and institutions: Ashesi University, Berekuso, Ghana; Bartlett School of Architecture, University College London (UCL), London, United Kingdom; Ecole Polytechnique Fédérale de Lausanne (EPFL), Lausanne, Switzerland; Technische Universität Darmstadt, Darmstadt, Germany; Tecnológico de Monterrey, Nuevo León, Mexico; Indian Institute of Technology, Mumbai, India; Institute for Advanced Architecture of Catalonia (IaaC), Barcelona, Spain; University of California in Los Angeles, Los Angeles (UCLA), United States of America; University of Stuttgart, Stuttgart, Germany; University of Tokyo, Tokyo, Japan.

-These ten students will engage with a group of specialists through a series of seminars and lectures culminating in a five-day Atelier.
-During the week, the students will also manipulate sand to create a highly informed and geometrically complex formwork element to cast and construct architectural artefact.
-They will explore the direct relationship between computational design, tooling, feedback systems and robotic motions to steer granular material formations processes, with the help of three highly flexibles robot arms.
+These ten students engaged with a group of specialists through a series of seminars and lectures culminating in a five-day Atelier.
+During the week, the students also manipulated sand to create a highly informed and geometrically complex formwork element to cast and construct architectural artefact.
+They explored the direct relationship between computational design, tooling, feedback systems and robotic motions to steer granular material formations processes, with the help of three highly flexibles robot arms.

-The Robotics Atelier will include seminars, lectures, one-to-one tutoring and urban architectural tours to learn more about the context of Madrid.
-During the course of the Atelier, participants will have the opportunity to engage with the Norman Foster Foundation’s archive and research projects.
+The Robotics Atelier included seminars, lectures, one-to-one tutoring and urban architectural tours to learn more about the context of Madrid.
+During the course of the Atelier, participants had the opportunity to engage with the Norman Foster Foundation’s archive and research projects.